cast-org/figuration/site/4.0/layout/grid.md

 Save your changes and recompile to have a brand new set of predefined grid classes for column widths and offsets.
 Responsive visibility utilities will also be updated to use the custom breakpoints.

-If the desire is to have only a single breakpoint for a non-repsonsive site or application, the following setting can be used:
+If the desire is to have only a single breakpoint for a non-responsive site or application, the following setting can be used:

 {% capture highlight %}
 $grid-breakpoints: (xs: 0);